All Episodes

 Yeah.

-There's several individuals.
+There are several individuals.

 They're called Supreme Guides, yes, but they're top of the organization.

-And when he became the head of of Egypt, the president of Egypt, Obama and Hillary Clinton gave him F-16s and tanks and weapons.
+And when he became the head of Egypt, the president of Egypt, Obama and Hillary Clinton gave him F-16s and tanks and weapons.

-Were they given that and money?
+Were they giving that and money?

 Well, let's look at their motto.

-We don't I don't have to surmise.
+I don't have to surmise.

-The dying for the Fisa Bil Allah and the cause of Allah is their highest aspiration, and that the Quran is their constitution, and that Mohammed is their prophet.
+I just say what their motto says, that dying for the Fisabil Allah in the cause of Allah is their highest aspiration and that the Quran is their constitution and that Muhammad is their prophet.

 That's right in their icon of their motto.